-Your tuition includes all training, VAT and your flights to New York.
+Your tuition includes all training, VAT and your flights to New York and London (depending on your course).
 It does not include accommodation in London or New York.
 Once you accept your place at AMTA we require a non-refundable deposit of £500 to hold your place.

 One-Year, Part-Time Musical Theatre Foundation Course – £3,000